 With over 20 years of intensive training and experience, Maura Sharkey-Pryma, the owner of The Sharkey Voice Studio, gives you the best experience as a voice singing specialist, instructor, mentor, clinician and consultant.

 Maura Sharkey-Pryma has enjoyed teaching voice and performance artistry to young and mature singers for over 20 years, and instructs from her studio at MacEwan University's Conservatory of Music and online from Edmonton, Canada.
-She trains and mentors students in classical, musical theatre, contemporary commercial music, song interpretation, breathing and vocal techniques, basic physiology, and aspects of voice and speech and acting training.
+She trains and mentors students in classical, musical theatre, contemporary commercial music, song interpretation, breathing and vocal techniques, basic physiology, aspects of voice and speech, and acting training.
 In addition to helping singers select music and prepare songs for voice examinations, music festivals, auditions and performance, her main focus is insuring the voice is functioning as it should for optimal vocal ease, quality and longevity, and advocating for efficient vocal production.
 Along with teaching and performing as a freelance soloist, she is sought after as a vocal adjudicator and clinician.

 Maura Sharkey-Pryma began voice study at the University of Alberta, receiving a Bachelor of Music (1997) and Masters of Music in Vocal Performance (1999).
 She continued her training at the Salzburg Mozarteum Sommerakademie (1997 & 1999) and with Canadian opera training intensives, Opera NUOVA (1999 & 2000) and The Opera Project (2001 & 2003).
 In 2019, she earned certification of completion of the Vocal Pedagogy Professional Workshop Course at The Boston Conservatory at Berklee.
-In 2021, Maura successful completed Level 3 Somatic Voicework™ training with The LoVetri Institute through Baldwin Wallace University.
+In 2021, Maura successfully completed Level 3 Somatic Voicework™ training with The LoVetri Institute through Baldwin Wallace University.

 Maura has enjoyed a professional operatic career within Canada as well as the international stage.
 An enthusiastic critic wrote of Sharkey’s performance as, “an exuberant Canadian mezzo soprano…shows herself comfortable in all the registers, bursting precision and engraves resonance.”
 She is the 1998 winner of the Western Canadian Metropolitan Opera Council Auditions, a two-time award winner of the Johann Strauss Scholarship (1997, 1999), and recipient of the Anne Burrows Foundation Scholarship (2001).
 She also was proud to represent Canada at the Queen Elisabeth Music Competition in Belgium in 2004.